diegomura/react-pdf-site/docs/page-wrapping.md

 );
 ```

-Now, if the `<View />` components happens to be at the bottom of the page without enough space, it will be rendered in a new page as he would be _unbreakable_.
+Now, if the `<View />` component happens to be at the bottom of the page without enough space, it will be rendered in a new page as it would be _unbreakable_.

 <GoToExample name="disable-wrapping" />